Why the Alaska Department of Law?

 The Department has a Civil Division and a Criminal Division, each supervised by a Deputy Attorney General.
 The Civil Division has 14 substantive sections, and the Criminal Division has an office for appeals and special prosecutions and 13 regional District Attorney's offices.

-The Civil Division, headed by Deputy Attorney General James Cantor, has offices in Juneau, Fairbanks, Bethel, Kenai, Palmer, Nome, and Anchorage, where most of its attorneys reside.
-The division's 14 substantive sections are detailed below.
+The Civil Division has offices in Juneau, Fairbanks, Bethel, Kenai, Palmer, Nome, and Anchorage, where most of its attorneys reside.
+The division's 15 substantive sections are detailed below.
 The work varies according to section, but generally includes courtroom practice, motion work, appellate work, and advice to state agencies.
 Assistant Attorneys General represent state agencies; with few exceptions, Alaska's administrative agencies do not have their own counsel.
 Assistant Attorneys General are allowed to practice law for ten months while seeking admission to the Alaska Bar.

 Child Protection.
 Advises the Department of Health and Social Services and the Office of Children's Services.
 Provides legal advice and representation in child protection cases.

-Commercial and Fair Business.
-Advises and represents the Departments of Labor, Revenue, Education, and Community and Economic Development.
-Provides legal services on financial, real estate, commercial matters, and regulatory matters, including the Permanent Fund dividend, Alaska Housing Finance Corporation, and the Regulatory Commission of Alaska.
-Protects the public through work with professional licensing, banking, securities, and corporations.
-Enforces consumer protection and antitrust laws.
+Commercial, Fair Business & Child Support.
+Advises and represents agencies, boards, and commissions within the Departments of Administration, Revenue, Education, Natural Resources, and Community and Economic Development.
+Provides legal services on regulatory matters, including the Permanent Fund dividend, Alaska Housing Finance Corporation, and the Regulatory Commission of Alaska.
+Protects the public through work with professional licensing charitable gaming, and charitable organization registration.

 Environmental Law.
 Advises and represents the Department of Environmental Conservation.
 Investigates, defends, and prosecutes claims regarding contaminated sites.
 Provides legal advice on environmental matters, including reimbursement of oil spill-related costs and expenditure of restoration funds.